Quickstart: Create and deploy a Microsoft Copilot Studio copilot

 - abandonment rates during conversations

-You'll also find customer satisfaction information at the KPI level as well as in the Customer Satisfaction tab.
+You find customer satisfaction information at the KPI level and in the Customer Satisfaction tab.

 There is up to a 1-hour delay between when the conversations occur and when the statistics for those conversations appear in the analytics views.
-Also, all interactions with the bot are logged in analytics, including interactions from your demo website, custom website, or test bot.
+Also, all interactions with the copilot are logged in analytics, including interactions from your demo website, custom website, or test copilot.

 You can also view detailed session history and transcripts by selecting Analytics > Sessions.
 Here, you can download a CSV file with the full session transcript.
-This can be a helpful way for you to tune the performance of your bot and change the content in your topics to improve your bot's efficiency.
+You can tune the performance of your copilot and change the content in your topics to improve your copilot's efficiency.

 For more information, see Analytics key concepts.